mstksg/inCode/copy/entries/functional-models-3.md

     will verify things like providing the right parameter to the right model, generating the correct parameter shape, etc.

+### Comparisons

+Almost all current neural network and deep learning frameworks implement the full features that are described here.  *tensorflow* and related libraries all provide a wrapper around essentially pure graph API.
+You can get started with all of this right away in python with tools like [autograd][].

+What I'm really talking about isn't specifically about Haskell or *backprop*;
+it's more of a *functional approach* to these sorts of models.
+Currently right now, imperative API's dominate the field.
+Sometimes when talking to friends, they can't imagine how a functional or pure API would make sense.

+The point of this series is to show that a functional and pure API with static types isn't just possible, it's immensely beneficial:

+*   There is no need for an imperative API, even as a wrapper.
+Even imperative API's require an explicit assumption or promise of purity, anyway, that cannot be enforced --- so what's the point?
+*   *Layers as objects* (or as data) is not necessary.  *Layers as functions* is the more faithful and extensible way.
+*   A functional and statically typed interface helps you, as a developer, *explore options* in ways that an imperative or untyped approach cannot.
+    Removing the barrier between the math and the code helps with your thinking.
+It also guides how you look at combinators and creating models from others.
+Functional approaches also mean you have to think of no implicit state interactions behind the hood.

+One thing I excluded from discussion here is performance.
+Performance is going to be up to the system you use for differentiable programming, and so is not something I can meaningfully talk about.
+My posts here are simply about interface, and how they can help shape your thought when designing your own models.

+### Signing off

 In the end, this is all something that I'm still actively exploring.
 In a year now, my opinions might be very different.
 However, I've reached a point where I truly believe the future of differentiable programming and deep learning is